El Chaltén – Trekking Capital of Argentina

 Lago de los Tres, Mount FitzRoy, Parque Nacional Los Glaciares, Patagonia, Argentina

-A further 412km, 5 hour Dragoman truck drive took us from our bush camp to the small resort town of El Chaltén, often referred to as the Trekking Capital of Argentina and close to some of the country’s most iconic mountain scenery.
+On our Dragoman truck in 2018 we had a 412km drive from our bush camp to the small resort town of El Chaltén, and close to some of the country’s most iconic mountain scenery.
 We stayed at the well-equipped hostel called Hostel Pioneros del Valle.

 Geography and Climate